atsoc1993/Algorand_Discord_Bots_Tutorial_Series/SimpleReactApp/readme.md

 ## How do I use it?

-Use the terminal line command below to create a basic new react application:
+Assuming you have react setup on your PC already, use the terminal line command below to create a basic new react application:

 ```npx create-react-app nameYourAppHere```